peers/peerjs/docs/api.md

 * `id` String.
 The id of the remote peer to connect to.
 * `options` Object.
+  * `label` Optional label for the underlying DataChannel, to differentiate between DataConnections between the same two peers.
+If left unspecified, a label will be assigned at random.
   * `metadata` Optional metadata to pass to the remote peer.
 Can be any serializable type.
   * `serialization` String, which can be `binary`, `binary-utf8`, `json`, or `none`.
 This will be the serialization format of all data sent over the P2P DataConnection.
 Defaults to `binary`.
   * `reliable` Boolean, which if `true` activates experimental reliable transfer (while waiting for actual reliable transfer to be implemented in Chrome).
 Defaults to `false` until Chrome implements reliable/large data transfer.
 This parameter is only available in the most recent build.